![]() |

 how to Troubleshooting Water Damage Cell Phone

-Safety first: do not turn on the cell phone that is wet This will cause it to brief out and could cause permanent harm or plugged into a charger without drying it
+Safety first: do not turn on the wet cell phone.
+This will cause it to brief out and could cause permanent harm or plugged into a charger without drying it

 Remove the phone battery from the phone as quickly as possible.
 Most smartphones have a white indicator near the battery that will turn pink or red if the water has damaged the phone.